digital-work-lab/theses/index.md

 ## 5. Thesis presentation

-- You present your master thesis.
+- You present your Master's thesis.
 - Evaluation criteria are stated [here](docs/evaluation.html#presentation).
 - You can suggest a date for the presentation (before or after submitting the thesis) and the thesis advisor selects a second examiner.